What is smart home technology

 3. Smart plug and smart outlets

 Let’s say you rushed to work in the morning and forgot to turn the TV off.
-With the Belkin WeMo smart power outlet, you can use your home Wi-Fi network to turn devices on and off right from a smart home app.
+With the Belkin WeMo smart power outlet, you can use your home Wi-Fi network to control lights with a smartphone.
 This home automation technology can even tell you how much power or energy you use on your electronics, giving you valuable insight into which electronics and appliances are costing you the most each month.
 Check out our summer energy savings guide for help cutting down on energy consumption from your electronics and more.

 4. Smart thermostat